Australia national rugby union team: Post-war: 1946–1959

 World War Two halted all international rugby.
 The first test following the war for Australia was played at Carisbrook, Dunedin against New Zealand in 1946, which New Zealand won 31–8.
 Australia did not win on the three match tour; beaten 20–0 by New Zealand Maori, and then losing 14–10 to the All Blacks the following week.

 Australia embarked on a tour of the home nations in 1947–48.
 The successful tour fell one game short of an undefeated run when the Australians lost to France in the final match, in Paris.
 Players on the rise included Trevor Allan, Cyril Burke and Nicholas Shehadie.

 After returning from the successful European tour, Australia hosted the New Zealand Maori in a three match series in 1949; both sides winning once, with one draw.
 In September of that year, Australia played the All Blacks twice in New Zealand, winning both games and taking back the Bledisloe Cup for the first time on New Zealand soil.
 The 'Number 1' All Black side was touring South Africa at the time and the wins by Australia against the B-team have sometimes been downgraded.
 However, in deference to the apartheid system then in operation in South Africa, the NZRU did not select any Maori players for the tour.
 Many of those regular All Black Maori played against Australia instead and it could be said that the New Zealand team that played Australia was at least as good as the one on tour in South Africa.

 The British Lions toured Australia in 1950, and played two tests against Australia, winning both with scores of 19–6 in Brisbane and 24–3 in Sydney.

 The following year Australia fell to a three Test whitewash to the All Blacks.
-Australia won in July 1952, defeating at the Sydney Cricket Ground – then lost the second Test to Fiji by two points.
+Australia won in July 1952, defeating Fiji at the Sydney Cricket Ground – then lost the second Test to Fiji by two points.
 Australia managed to beat the All Blacks at Lancaster Park after the Fijian series; however they lost the second Test.

 On this tour they also drew against Rhodesia in Kitwe 8–8.